 If you are thinking to become a physician and decide to join one of the best medical schools in Central Asia, the International School of Medicine has what you are looking for.
 Our MD program is ranked among the best in the nation.
 Our teachers, scientists, and physicians are leading experts in their fields.
 Our curriculum integrates cutting-edge clinical sciences and allows students to constantly interact with patients on ward rotations.

-We train ISM students to be qualified physicians in their specialization also to share public health knowledge that is critical for practicing physicians in the XXI century.
+We train ISM students to be qualified physicians and public health knowledge that is critical for practicing physicians in the XXI century.

 The program requires 5 years of study for High School graduates who have 12 years of previous educational experience (mostly for British Commonwealth citizens).